On 10 May 2016, The Emperor's Bridge Campaign's newsletter included a version of the following President's Letter from Campaign president John Lumea.

 Perhaps it is unavoidable that many who have signed the Change.org petition have done so, in part, to register their disapproval of the person the state legislature chose to honor in naming the Bay Bridge's western crossing.

 The Campaign has not taken a position on this.
-Indeed, we always have maintained that the case for naming the Bay Bridge as a whole for Emperor Norton stands on its own — and must be seen to stand on its own, if any Emperor Norton name for the bridge is to have staying power.
+Indeed, we always have maintained that the case for naming the Bay Bridge system as a whole for Emperor Norton stands on its own — and must be seen to stand on its own, if any Emperor Norton name for the bridge is to have staying power.

 Given this, here's what we knew: To have pushed forward with the Emperor Norton bridge-naming project in the wake of the state's naming of the western crossing would have risked branding the Norton effort as a reactive, spiteful and politically motivated game of "tit for tat."
 It also would have invited supporters of the Norton project to become involved for the wrong reasons.